Azure-Samples/iotedge-logging-and-monitoring-solution/docs/provision-elms-with-terraform.md

 az iot hub device-twin update --device-id <edge_device_name> --hub-name <iothub_name> --tags '{"logPullEnabled": "true"}'
 ```

-If you chose `extended-elms`, then no action is needed.
-The tag was already applied to the Edge device.
+If you choose `extended-elms`, then no action is needed as the tag is automatically applied to the Edge device.

 ## 7. Terraform destroy